SuperTapood/Cudheart/roadmap.md

 - [ ] sort functions alphabetically
 - [ ] implement cuda samples and their helpers
 - [ ] move string ops to where its counterparts are after the template overhaul
+- [ ] consider minimizing duped functions (like vec ops and mat ops)
 - [ ] add magic methods and redo functions where they can be used
 - [ ] convert cuda and cpp pointers to shared memory
 - [ ] add axis to everything